Ilie Cătărău: Tâmpa and Debrecen attacks

 In February 1914, authorities in several countries identified Cătărău and Kiriloff as responsible for a letter bomb attack on the Hajdúdorog Bishopric palace in Debrecen.
 The selection of this target was later explained in ethnic terms, since the Bishopric served to Magyarize the population of Partium.
 They managed to kill six people (including a vicar, a secretary, a valet, and the valet's wife), with Bishop István Miklósy escaping unharmed.
 The standard account is that Cătărău had personally traveled to Bukovina's main city, Czernowitz, and sent the bomb across Austria-Hungary.
+Other reports claim that he traveled to Hungary-proper (using the fake name "Avramescu"), and that he then mailed his package through Magyar Posta.
 The accompanying letter was composed in ungrammatical Hungarian by an unnamed Transylvanian Romanian, who was also Cătărău's love interest—as she confessed in a 1935 memoir.